Using a custom storage layer

 it to make your implementation more flexible (this is done for Doctrine

 To use your own implementation, create a service for your user manager.
 The

 following example will assume that its id is

 # app/config/config.yml fos_user: db_driver: custom # custom means that none of the built-in implementation is used user_class: AppBundle\Model\CustomUser service: user_manager: app.custom_user_manager firewall_name: main

 Your own service can be a private one.
 FOSUserBundle will create an alias

 to make it available through

-The validation of the uniqueness of the username and email fields is done using the constraints provided by DoctrineBundle.
+The validation of the uniqueness of the username and email fields is done using the constraints provided by DoctrineBundle or PropelBundle.
 You will need to take care of this validation when using a custom storage layer, using a custom constraint

 This work, including the code samples, is licensed under a Creative Commons BY-SA 3.0 license.